Frequently Asked Questions: IOSA

 Under which ISM Edition is the audit conducted?
 Where can the current version be found?

-At the moment the IOSA audit is conducted under the 9th ISM edition which is effective as of September 1st, 2015.
 The ISM edition as well as other important documents can be found in our library.

 In general, it can be said that there is always a time span between the publishing date of a new ISM edition and its effective date.
 If your IOSA audit takes place between those dates it is up to you to decide under which of the two editions your IOSA audit is conducted.
 Therefore, the day of the on-site meeting is relevant.
 If it is still before the effective date of the new ISM manual the IOSA can be also conducted according to the old ISM edition.
 If the on-site opening meeting is dated after the effective date of the ISM edition, the new ISM edition needs to be used.